StevenSong/CompareEcoli/README.md

 Spring 2019

 ### Purpose
-Can we use genome-scale models for *E. coli*, obtained from [BiGG Database](https://github.com/sbrg/bigg_models), to predict strain efficiency at given tasks?
+Can we use genome-scale models for *E. coli*, obtained from [BiGG Database](https://github.com/sbrg/bigg_models), and flux based analysis to predict strain efficiency at given tasks?

 ### Usage
 Prerequisites: